Self-gravitating Bose-Einstein condensates and the Thomas-Fermi approximation: Discussion

 At $r_0$ and beyond, the condensate vanishes, and the gravitational potential becomes that of a point mass $M$ (where $M=Nm$ is the total mass of the condensate), i.e., $V=-GN/r$ ($r_0\leq r$).
 At the boundary, these two forms must agree.
 This can be achieved by setting

-This clarifies the role of the chemical potential in the case of the GPP system in the TF approximation: its presence ensures that the gravitational potential takes on the standard form outside the condensate and vanishes at infinity.
+This clarifies the role of the chemical potential in the case of the GPP system in the TF-approximation: its presence ensures that the gravitational potential takes on the standard form outside the condensate and vanishes at infinity.

 The energy density of the time-independent GPE in the Thomas-Fermi limit is given by

 or, after substituting the solution for $V$ from the GPE~(\ref{eq:GPE}),

 To find the total energy, we integrate over the condensate volume: